 Keeping Sedums Happy

-Sedums hail from the mountainous regions of Europe, parts of Russia, and Eastern Asia, which means they like soil that's not too rich, and drains well.
+- Sedums hail from the mountainous regions of Europe, parts of Russia, and Eastern Asia.
+This means they like soil that's not too rich, and drains well.
 Add pumice to garden beds and container mixes (here’s good info on how much).

 - Low-water doesn't mean no-water.
 During dry times, water small pots about once a week and large pots about every two weeks.

 - Feed yearly at the beginning of the plant’s growing season with a well-balanced organic fertilizer at half the recommended dosage.